 Our caring staff combines the skills of nurses, social workers and insurance reviewers (utilization review) to assess the patient’s needs.
 These individuals work closely with the patient, family, physician and healthcare team.

 Staff is assigned to specific nursing units.
 All inpatients and observation patients are reviewed at the time of admission to ensure they meet inpatient admission criteria.
 Patients are continually reviewed throughout their hospitalization to ensure they are discharged to the appropriate setting, at the appropriate time.

 An essential part of your post-hospital care is discharge planning.
 Considering these plans early helps to alleviate later stress as you recover.
 Medina Hospital social workers have a primary role in the development of this discharge plan.
 We can help you design a post-hospital care plan tailored to your specific needs.

-Our social workers can link patients and their families to:
+Our case managers can link patients and their families to:

 - Home Healthcare

 - Dialysis Centers